-- ☐ Ensure any unused AC connections have been covered with the recommended waterproof cap. - ☐ Check all connections to make sure they are fully connected, and no wires are damaged or pinched. - ☐ Confirm all microinverters are grounded using a grounding wire or by using the appropriate grounding washer for your racking.
+Ensure any unused AC connections have been covered with the recommended waterproof cap.
+Check all connections to make sure they are fully connected, and no wires are damaged or pinched.
+Confirm all microinverters are grounded using a grounding wire or by using the appropriate grounding washer for your racking.
+Ensure that all PV modules and microinverters are securely fastened to the racking.
 Make sure you comply with IEC (International Electrotechnical Commission), ANSI/NFPA 70, and the local electrical code during installation-such as including main AC system circuit breaker, if required.